AndWass/colite/README.md

 ## Mutex

-A mutex provides synchronization of values between tasks.
-Unlike `std::mutex` this `mutex` holds the guarded value within the mutex.
-Locking the mutex returns a guard that can be used to access the value and unlocking the mutex again.
+A Mutex provides synchronization of values between tasks.
+Unlike `std::Mutex` this `Mutex` holds the guarded value within the Mutex.
+Locking the Mutex returns a guard that can be used to access the value and unlocking the Mutex again.
 A guard is automatically unlocked when destroyed.

-For instance to provide mutually exclusive access to a string one would use a `colite::sync::mutex<std::string> mutex`
+For instance to provide mutually exclusive access to a string one would use a `colite::sync::Mutex<std::string> Mutex`

 ## Example